 Slow feeding hay requires individuals to eat smaller amounts over a longer period of time.
 This concept simulates natural free-choice foraging - and provides a host of physical and mental benefits.
 A slow feeding program can be accomplished by using a variety of slow feeders best suited to your unique environment, weather conditions and species.

-Herbivores are prey animals.
-Sight is one of their main forms of defense.
+Because herbivores are prey animals, sight is one of their main forms of defense.
 Considering they are designed to forage for 16-20 hours a day, their head, neck and eye placement is designed to maximize their vision while foraging to detect predators.

 Although browsers graze and grazers browse, always consider your animal's natural design when choosing a slow feeder.
-Do they primarily forage by grazing with a lower natural neck position?
-Or do they primarily forage by browsing, with a more natural upright head position?
+Do they forage primarily by:

 7 Benefits of Free Choice Slow Fed Forage

 Slow feeders prevent trampling of hay, contain it in windy conditions and prevent individuals from picking through it to eat only the tastiest morsels.
 At the top of the "wasters" list are goats and sheep - beat them at their own game by slow feeding!

 Herbivores are mentally and physically designed to forage throughout the day and night.
 Hierarchy will always exist within a herd; however, the majority of herd aggressive behavior is associated with food aggression.
 If free choice forage is available, the intensity of dominant combative behavior typically subsides regardless of species - resulting in a more harmonious herd.
 Providing multiple feeder locations - always with one more location than animal count - allows the less dominant individuals access to forage when forced to move by the more dominant members.
 Having an "extra" feeder ensures there is always one "free" forage site open.